 When can we do our buoyancy check and orientation?

 What sets us apart from other dive operations is that Dive Friends Bonaire can provide you with an orientation briefing at any time and any location during normal business hours.
-Your buoyancy check can be done at Yellow Submarine, Dive Inn, Sand Dollar, Hamlet Oasis and Delfins Beach during business hours at least 1 hour prior to closing.
-To see a map of locations and hours visit our Locations page.
+Your buoyancy check can be done at Hamlet Oasis, Sand Dollar, Retail & Dive, Yellow Submarine, Dive Inn and Delfins Beach between 8 AM and 4 PM.
+If you check in at Courtyard by Marriott or Port Bonaire, the orientation followed by a buoyancy check can be done at 8:30 AM.
+If you prefer to start later, we can do the orientation but will direct you to a location with house reef for the buoyancy check.
+To see a map of our locations, please visit our Locations page.

 I’d like to get into the water as quickly as possible, can you help me?